Long Term Disability Attorneys Serving Illinois Residents

 - Ann is a firefighter who suffers an accident that leaves her completely paralyzed.
 She should qualify for any-occupation insurance benefits because there are no occupations she could realistically do.
 Unfortunately, even in such a case, where Ann should clearly qualify for disability benefits, insurance companies will most likely try to find a reason to reduce or deny benefits.
 They may argue, for example, that Ann’s paralysis is linked to a pre-existing condition she had before she signed up for disability insurance.
 Hiring a lawyer to help you with your disability insurance benefits is always a good idea, regardless of the kind of injury you suffered.

-Contact an Illinois Long Term Disability Lawyer
+Contact a Long Term Disability Lawyer Today

 At Abell and Capitan Law, we understand how devastating a disability can be on an individual and their family.
 The added stress of navigating the confusing and hostile insurance claim process is often too much to handle, and disabled individuals end up accepting a denied claim or taking settlements that are far lower than they deserve.